jpulakka/differentialpressureprobe/README.md

 ## Background

 I wanted to measure air flows and pressure differences in my home's ventilation system.
-Such pressure differences are small, even 1 Pa (corresponding to a 0.1 mm water column!) matters, and that's not easy to measure.
-Commercial products are quite expensive.
+Such pressure differences are small, even 1 Pa (0.1 mm water column!) matters, and that's not easy to measure.
+Consequently, good enough commercial products are quite expensive.
 So tein itse ja säästin!

-Instead of a fully standalone device like this https://github.com/ardiloot/dif-pressure-meter I wanted some digital detox because I do SW for a living.
+Instead of a fully standalone MCU-controlled device like this https://github.com/ardiloot/dif-pressure-meter I wanted some digital detox because I do SW for a living.
 A **differential pressure probe** can be connected to a multimeter or a data logger.
 Such modularity is cool, and an analog voltage signal is most ubiquitous and flexible; "portable" in software terms.

 ## Implementation